-The first CERT training will begin on September 12.
+The first CERT training class was held on September 12.
 We currently have 25 area residents enrolled, and several more listed for the Spring, 2019 session.
 If you are interested in emergency response training, please contact us at CERT@PilchuckFoundation.org

 The CERT training and supply needs are being met in part by the Snohomish County Department of Emergency Management and the Granite Falls Fire District #17.
 More help is needed.
 If you would like to make a directed donation to help with purchasing supplies and training needs, click on the link below!
 The Pilchuck Foundation has a dedicated line item for grants to the Granite Falls Fire District #17 for CERT.
 Thank you for your support!

 2019 CERT RECRUITMENT!
 The Pilchuck Foundation is coordinating recruitment for a local Certified Emergency Response Team.
 Existing CERT trained members of the community are invited to contact us by either calling 360-925-6069 or emailing us at info@PilchuckFoundation.org.
 If you are interested in CERT training, please contact us.
 Training will be coordinated with the Granite Falls Fire District.

 In the Fall of 2018 and Spring of 2019 volunteers completed CERT training and are ready to assist our first responders whenever needed.
 Our next class will be held in the Fall of 2019.

 At this point, citizens over the age of 18 are encouraged to participate.
 CERT trained individuals are critical to supporting local fire and law enforcement in the event of a major disaster or other emergency.

 This is an excerpt from the national CERT program: